Why I Avoid Non-Stick Cookware and Pans

 - Cast Iron – safe, durable and easy to clean.
 What’s not to like?
 Cast iron cookware brings you as close to non-stick as you can get without dangerous chemical admixtures.

 - Stainless Steel – a tad more expensive than cast iron, stainless steel cookware is both safe and built to last.
+Here’s an example of a good pan set

 - Glass – even though glass cooking sets tend to be less temperature resistant than their metal counterparts, they still come in handy and come in shapes and sizes for all types of cooking!
+I’d recommend using Pyrex.

 It’s not just about what cookware you use, it’s also about how you maintain it!